vertigoaway/meowTP/README.md

     - ✅ binary files
     - ✅ ASCII files
     - ✅ download <= 0.5MB with little/no corruption
-    - ? download <= 1MB with little/no corruption
+    - ✅ download <= 1MB with little/no corruption
-    - ? download <= 10MB with little/no corruption
+    - ✅ download <= 10MB with little/no corruption
     - ❌ download <= 1GB with little/no corruption
+    - ✅ speed is above 2MB/s (~4MB/s)
   - 🔨 client can upload files to server
   - 🟨 client has rudimentary cli interface
   - 🔨 actually use OOP